 Business school alumni career trajectories show consistency in reaching higher levels of their organization regardless of graduation year.Recent study by the Graduate Management Admissions Council

-The MBA-EP program begins each October and is delivered over 18 months to a cohort consisting of working professionals with a minimum of 5-7 years of relevant professional experience.
+The MBA for Experienced Professionals program begins each October and is delivered over 18 months to a cohort consisting of working professionals with a minimum of 5-7 years of relevant professional experience.

 The program features 15 courses, 3 credits each, delivered in a hybrid model (8 on-campus courses, 7 online courses).
 The on-campus courses will be offered in a compressed weekend format.